whatsmyfit/whatsmyfit-write-lambda/README.md

 ```(bash)
 $ yarn run test
 ```

+### Start local DynamoDB when running serverless offline
+- We use [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local) plugin to run DynamoDB locally.
+See also example [serverless-react-boilerplate](https://github.com/99xt/serverless-react-boilerplate)
+- When you run `sls offline start` to start DynamoDB will be started locally and seeded according to the serverless.yml configuration.
+Visit DynamoDB Shell at http://localhost:8000/shell

+### Debug with serverless-offline in Intellij
+- Set breakpoints in Typescript code
+- Setup new `Node.js` run configuration with **Application Parameters**: `/usr/local/bin/sls offline start`
+- Press the Debug-button

 ### Swagger doc for APIs
 We use [serverless-aws-documentation](https://github.com/deliveryhero/serverless-aws-documentation#readme) plugin for documenting API Gateway endpoint.